 From the description of the criteria utilized by UNESCO to include Lyon in the World Heritage List in 1998.
 Today the majority of the population of Lyon lives in the four arrondissements (city districts) on the left/eastern bank of the Rhône River.

-(left) Rue Saint-Jean; (right) small statue of a bull attributed to Jean de Boulogne aka Giambologna (1529-1608), a sculptor best known for his works in Florence, after which Rue du Boeuf is named
+(left) Rue Saint-Jean; (right) small statue of a bull after which Rue du Boeuf is named; it is attributed to Jean de Boulogne aka Giambologna (1529-1608), a sculptor best known for his works in Florence

 Vieux Lyon consists of a narrow strip of land on the right bank of the River Saône where the inhabitants of the Roman town on the Fourvière hill were forced to relocate in the IVth century after they were no longer able to maintain the aqueducts which supplied it with water.
 It became the centre of the town until the XVIth century.
 It is crossed by two long and parallel streets having a north-south direction: Rue Lainerie/Saint-Jean and Rue Juiverie/de Gadagne/du Boeuf which end in the square of the Cathedral.